Children's Rights and the Law Conference

-Following on from the success of the Children, Trauma and the Law Conference in 2023, Southern Cross University is hosting the next forum targeting and challenging the ongoing conversation of Children’s Rights and the Law at our Gold Coast Campus and online.
+Following on from the success of the Children, Trauma and the Law Conference in 2023, Southern Cross University hosted the next forum targeting and challenging the ongoing conversation of Children’s Rights and the Law.
+The conference was held online on 23-24 October, 2025.

-This conference will engage with perspectives from research, practice, advocacy and lived experience across the areas of family law, child protection and care, and criminal law and youth justice.
-It aims to stimulate dialogue about how the law does, and should, respect children and young people’s rights.
+This conference engaged with perspectives from research, practice, advocacy and lived experience across the areas of family law, child protection and care, and criminal law and youth justice.
+Its aim was to stimulate dialogue about how the law does, and should, respect children and young people’s rights.

 Maggie Blanden